lennard134/TicketToRideLAMAS/index.md

 automatically removes the possibility to use a turn to obtain new route cards.

-Additionally, to allow for knowledge to influence agent decisions, we limit the agents to only two ways to place trains: either claim a section of railway such that you progress on one of your own routes, or such that you hinder your opponent based on what you know about their route cards.
+Additionally, to allow for knowledge to influence agent decisions, we limit the agents to only two ways to place trains: either claim a section of the railway such that you progress on one of your routes, or such that you hinder your opponent based on what you know about their route cards.
 This means that knowledge will directly influence the strategies of the agents.
 If an agent cannot claim any routes that are allowed within the limitations of the two possibilities, they can draw new train cards following the original game rules: two cards (open or closed), or one open joker card.
 Lastly, we initially omit the placement of train stations to simplify the procedure of the game.

-It should be noted that real world agents obtain a degree of knowledge from what colour cards an opponent draws.
+It should be noted that real-world agents obtain a degree of knowledge from what colour cards an opponent draws.
 This is however a very complex strategy to implement.
 It would require an agent to take into account all shortest routes with all colours that are relevant for those routes, and update its knowledge every round in which cards are drawn.
 Additionally, agents could draw certain cards to mislead agents that use knowledge about